cegui/cegui/README.md

 ### "It is slow"
 Whenever users complained in the forums about CEGUI's speed it turned out to be that they either ran the application in Debug configuration (which, clearly, the compiler does not compile with full optimisations) or did something wrong (such as updating CEGUI the wrong way or causing unnecessary amounts of events or creating event handling functions that cause the issues on the user's side).
 Only occasionally it can be tracked down to a bug, but mostly that is connected to specific usage.

-While we agree that **some** areas of the CEGUI codebase are not as optimised as they could be yet, most of our code-base is very fast.
+While no complex library out there will ever be perfectly optimised, CEGUI is still to be considered highly performant.
 CEGUI can easily compete with other GUI libraries in speed.
-This is true for the computations on the CPU as well as the rendering speed on the GPU.
-It even runs optimally still if hudreds of windows are opened and rendered at the same time.
+This is true for the computations done on the CPU as well as those on the GPU and the resulting rendering speed.
+It still runs optimally when hundreds of windows are opened and rendered at the same time.

 The best proof that CEGUI is fast is that big proprietary games, which displays hundreds of widgets and use complex hierarchies, have been made using CEGUI (Torchlight 1, Torchlight 2, Venetica, etc.).
 CEGUI is definitely not *too slow to use*.
 It could be too slow if you are doing something wrong - like loading layout files every frame or causing unnecessary updates and events.
 In this case it is best to do a forum search and - if you do not find anything helpful - to describe your setup in detail and what issues you have.